dionescu/lrte/README.md

 only depend on glibc and libstdc++ coming from LRTE runtime, so they can be shipped without worrying about the system's glibc version.

-Btw: the gcc and clang inside crosstool are linked against LRTE runtime they can pretty much run on any release of ubuntu or redhat.
+Btw: the gcc and clang inside crosstool are linked against LRTE runtime and they can pretty much run on any release of ubuntu or redhat.

 For example: